-- 1. Model your planning problem as a class annotated with the @PlanningSolution annotation, for example the NQueens class. - 2.
+- 1. Model your planning problem as a class that implements the interface Solution, for example the class NQueens. - 2.
 Configure a Solver, for example a First Fit and Tabu Search solver for any NQueens instance. - 3.
 Load a problem data set from your data layer, for example a Four Queens instance.
 That is the planning problem. - 4.
 Solve it with Solver.solve(problem) which returns the best solution found.

-Input/Output overview

-Use 1 SolverFactory per application and 1 Solver per dataset.
+Input/Output overview Use 1 SolverFactory per application and 1 Solver per dataset.